Business improvement districts in the United States

 Business improvement districts in the United States (BIDs), also known as local improvement districts (LIDs), are United States special districts within a city that are overseen by a nonprofit entity.
 In the United States, business improvement districts are typically funded by an additional tax assessment, with the tax increase going toward improvements of the area.

 By 2010, BIDs had been used in nearly 1,000 major cities and small towns throughout the United States, including most major U.S. cities that have multiple BIDs.
-New York City alone has 76 BIDs.
+New York City alone has 78 BIDs.

 Business improvement districts are private sector initiatives to improve the environment of a business district.
 Services financed by a BID are intended to enhance existing city services, not replace public works or economic development departments.

 History

 The International Downtown Association (IDA) 2011 BID census report states that all US states except Wyoming, including the District of Columbia, have at least one BID.
 The 2011 IDA report states that, at the time, there were 1,002 BIDs in the United States.
 As of 2010, North Dakota passed senate bill 2356 to appeal section 40-22.1-01 of the North Dakota Century Code to allow special tax assessment districts in the state.

-In Rochester, NY, a proposed Business Improvement District (BID) faced significant community opposition that ultimately led to the abandonment of the effort in March of 2024.
-Critics, including local artists, community advocates, and working-class residents, raised concerns about the potential for BIDs to prioritize the interests of wealthy property owners over those of the broader community.
-Key issues cited included concerns of increased gentrification, displacement of low-income residents, and the allocation of resources to projects not aligned with community needs.
-Pushback from community members and activists highlighted a strong desire for more inclusive, equitable development practices.
-This case illustrates the complexities and local resistance that can arise with BID proposals, underscoring the importance of community planning efforts that originate from the communities they are meant to serve.